KerstenDoering/CPI-Pipeline/ReadMe.rst

 - You can reproduce any APG cross-validation run by commenting out lines 188 and 189 in scripts/APG_Pipeline.sh and copying your selected cross-validation splits to CPI-corpora-preparing/splitting/DS.

 - You can reproduce any SL cross-validation run by commenting out lines 205-207 in scripts/ppi-benchmark/Corpora/Makefile and line 93 in scripts/SL_Pipeline.sh.
 You also need to copy your selected cross-validation splits to ppi-benchmark/Corpora/Splits/DS.

+- If you want to reproduce the cross-validation results of CPI-DS_IV and CPI-DS_NIV, please, have a look at the readme files in "scripts/splitting/scripts_for_use_same_splits".

 Usage of Created Models
 #######################